apache/pulsar-site/versioned_docs/version-3.0.x/administration-geo.md

   ```
 :::note

-* Replication type is not replicated between clusters but determined by the first consumer that connects to the subscription.
+* Replication type is not replicated between clusters.
+However, it's determined by the first consumer that connects to the subscription.

 :::